Skip to main content

 5. Choose pool type

-• Check “Allow callers to see pool as list and make calls at will” for At-Will pool (Leave unchecked for Random pool)
+• Check “Allow callers to see pool as list and make calls at will” for List call pool (Leave unchecked for Random pool)

 6. Add password (Optional)